Rennsteig - Thuringian Forest in April 2022

 Everything that is not secured with a carabiner or otherwise belongs in the backpack!

-So after breakfast I left and walked the almost 4 km / 2.5 mi back to the parking lot at Inselberg hoping to find the pants just along the way.
-Unfortunately, I found nothing, so I had to make do with just my rain jacket.
+So after breakfast, I left and walked the almost 4 km / 2.5 mi back to the parking lot at Inselberg, hoping to find the pants somewhere along the way.
+Unfortunately, I found nothing, so I had to get along with just my rain jacket.

-Matching this mishap, it has then started to rain at the parking lot, but rather sporadically and not particularly much.
-However, my rain jacket was no longer the youngest and despite impregnation no longer really waterproof.
-The little bit of rain at this time, however, it has put away.
+Matching this mishap, it then started to rain at the parking lot, but rather sporadically and not particularly much.
+However, my rain jacket was not the youngest anymore and, even with a fresh impregnation, no longer really waterproof.
+However, this slight rain was no problem.

 I followed the Gelber Weg trail, a parallel path to the Rennsteig, and only changed at the Gabelwiese back to the Rennsteig.

-The rest was rather unspectacular, only it has started to rain more strongly from the mountain inn Heuberghaus.
+The rest was rather unspectacular, but it started to rain more strongly from the mountain inn Heuberghaus.
 At least the path from here on was quite beautiful and the forest was not particularly heavily farmed.

-Until the quarry Splittergrund I was then already well wet and wanted to dry my things and drink something warm in the mountain hotel Ebertswiese, but unfortunately it was closed.
-In a hut a little further I took a break, ate something and made me a tea.
-My rain jacket was meanwhile somewhat overwhelmed and so I was already wet even under it.
+Until the quarry Splittergrund, I was already well wet and wanted to dry my things and drink something warm in the mountain hotel Ebertswiese, but unfortunately, it was closed.
+In a hut a little further, I took a break, ate something and made myself a nice warm tea.
+Meanwhile, My rain jacket was somewhat overwhelmed, so I was already wet even under it.

 View from the viewing tower “südlichen Spießberg” towards west.

-On the way to the snack Rennsteighaus Neue Ausspanne it then started to pour really, now I was well wet even under the rain jacket.
+On the way to the kiosk Rennsteighaus Neue Ausspanne, it really started to pour – I was well wet even under the rain jacket.

 Lesson learned:

-Arrived at the snack bar, first of all I allowed myself a coffee and a hot lemon.
+I arrived at the kiosk and allowed myself a coffee and a hot lemon.
 There was another hiker there warming up.
-His name was Kristian and he planed - just like the group on the Inselberg - to walk the whole Rennsteig together with his young dog.
+His name was Kristian and he planned – just like the group on the Inselberg – to walk the whole Rennsteig together with his young dog.
 We had a nice chat and he left a bit before me.

 A little later, a bit behind the viewing tower “Kramerod”, we met again and continued our hike together.
-In company it was much nicer and the next six kilometers just flew by.
-Despite that his dog was still relatively young, she was fully involved, found every little thing super exciting and wanted to discover everything.
+In company, it was much nicer and the next six kilometers just flew by.
+Although his dog was still relatively young, she was fully involved, found the nature around us super exciting and wanted to explore everything.

-At the hut Wachsenrasen we made a break.
+At the hut Wachsenrasen, we made a break.
 I wanted to set up my camp directly there, since I wanted to go to the nearby Steinbach-Hallenberg on the next day, from where I wanted to go to Meiningen.
-Kristian has then also set up his camp in the hut and so we both and his dog have spent the night in the hut.
+Kristian then also set up his camp in the hut, so we both and his dog have spent the night there.

-The hut is completely open on one side, but no rain came in and it was wind-protected and dry.
-Unfortunately, there was quite a lot of garbage lying around behind the hut, but inside it was clean and dry.
+The hut is completely open on one side, but no rain came in, it was wind-protected and dry.
+Unfortunately, there was quite a lot of garbage lying around behind the hut, but it was clean and dry inside.

 The hut at Wachsenrasen from outside …

 … and inside with my camp.
-The ground surface was gravel so my tarpaulin was able to show what it can do.
+The ground surface was gravel so my tarpaulin could show what it can do.

 … and inside with my camp.
-The ground surface was gravel so my tarpaulin was able to show what it can do.
-(0.25MB)
+The ground surface was gravel so my tarpaulin could show what it can do.

 Kristian and I talked a lot about hiking.
 He was amazed at the little luggage I had with me, but he on the other hand packed a few things too much.
 But that’s always the problem that you like to pack too much, a small backpack helps to concentrate on the essentials.

-I hiked along the Königsweg trail, an easy hiking trail consisting of forest paths.
-From time to time, however, one has a very nice view over the landscape and the villages of Oberschönau and Unterschönau.
+I hiked along the Königsweg trail, an easy hiking trail that only consists of forest tracks.
+From time to time, however, one has a very nice view over the landscape and the villages of Ober- and Unterschönau.

-After a short time I reached the train station in Steinbach-Hallenberg and my hike was over.
+After a short time, I reached the train station in Steinbach-Hallenberg and my first multi-day hiking tour after Corona was over.

-Despite the ready-made trail with lots of infrastructure, tourist attractions and little wilderness, it was a very nice hike.
+Despite the ready-made trail with lots of infrastructure, tourist attractions and little wilderness, it was a lovely hike.

 However, one will directly notice the many places where the forest is used and trees are cut down extensively.
-Such passages are of course not nice to hike.
-But places like the Drachenschlucht , the Inselberg or other viewpoints and towers, make up for it.
+Such passages are, of course, not nice to hike.
+But places like the Drachenschlucht, the Inselberg, Bärengrund or the many viewpoints make this tour really nice.

 So: